haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-0.3-finalbase.md

 ### Common Issues When Using a Refractometer

-Measuring TDS with a refractometer can be extremely frustrating.
-Without careful technique, readings often fluctuate significantly, making it difficult to obtain stable results.
+Anyone who has used a refractometer would agree that measuring TDS with a refractometer can be extremely frustrating.
+Without careful measurement, readings often fluctuate significantly, making it difficult to obtain stable results.

 #### Sample and Zeroing Temperature

 Temperature differences between the zeroing liquid (distilled water) and the coffee sample are a common cause of unstable readings.
 The temperature during zeroing must match the sample temperature as closely as possible.
 Otherwise, repeated measurements will likely show a continuous increase or decrease in the readings (the direction seems to depend on the device model) without converging on a consistent value.

-Typically, the device, zeroing liquid, and coffee sample are all cooled to room temperature before measuring.
+Typically, the device, distilled water for zeroing, and coffee sample are all cooled to room temperature before measuring.
 However, ensuring they are at exactly the same temperature is surprisingly difficult, even when kept together indoors.
 The next section details how I carefully control sample temperature.

 #### Evaporation

 Due to the strict sample temperature requirements, most people take a small amount of cooled coffee liquid, such as pouring some into a cup, before measuring with the refractometer.
 However, this is where significant errors often occur.

 With a smaller sample volume, the surface area to volume ratio increases, making evaporation non-negligible.
 If the sample is unsealed while cooling, evaporation can significantly increase the TDS.
 This common oversight leads many coffee enthusiasts to frequently report implausibly high extraction yields online (e.g. 28% for pour-over).
-We will experimentally confirm the impact of evaporation in a later section.
+I will experimentally confirm the impact of evaporation in a later section.

 ### My TDS Measurement Process